tiprankstipranks

 Changes in our effective tax rates and tax expenses may adversely affect our financial results.

-We sell our products in approximately 150 countries and 46% of our revenue was generated outside the U.S. for the year ended December 31, 2023.
-Given the global nature of our business, a number of factors may increase our effective tax rates and tax expense, including: - the geographic mix of jurisdictions in which profits are earned and taxed;- the statutory tax rates and tax laws in jurisdictions in which we conduct business;- the resolution of tax issues arising from tax examinations by various tax authorities; and - the valuation of our deferred tax assets and liabilities.
-Additionally, tax laws, regulations, and administrative practices in various jurisdictions may be subject to significant change, with or without notice, due to economic, political and other conditions.
-Significant judgment is required in evaluating and estimating our provision and accruals for these taxes.
-We continue to monitor the developments and tax implications surrounding changes in the global tax environment, including the Organization for Economic Co-operation and Development's model rules that propose a global minimum tax rate of 15%.
-Certain countries, including EU member states, have enacted or are expected to enact legislation to be effective as early as 2024, with widespread implementation of a global minimum tax expected by 2025.
-We will continue to monitor pending legislation and implementation by individual countries and evaluate the potential impact on our business in future periods.
-Based on currently enacted legislation, we do not expect a material impact on our effective tax rate and cash tax liabilities in the near term.
-However, additional guidance and details regarding implementation of these rules continue to be released.
-Any implementation of these rules via domestic legislation of countries or via international treaties could have a material impact on our effective tax rate or result in higher cash tax liabilities.
-Our businesses are regularly examined by various tax authorities throughout the world and the resolutions of these examinations do not typically have a significant impact on our effective tax rates and tax expenses, but they could.
-For example, following an examination regarding aspects of the reorganization of our European business that occurred in 2013, the Swedish tax authority issued a tax assessment to Xylem's Swedish subsidiary in 2019, which we are appealing as further described in Note 7, "Income Taxes."
-This examination as well as other examinations can result in increased tax assessments, and settlement or litigation about the assessments and final resolution could be unfavorable to Xylem.
-We regularly assess the likelihood of favorable or unfavorable outcomes resulting from these examinations to determine the adequacy of our provision for income taxes, including unrecognized tax benefits; however, developments in an audit or litigation could materially and adversely affect us.
-Although we believe our tax estimates and accruals are reasonable, there can be no assurance that any final determination will not be materially different than the treatment reflected in our historical income tax provisions, accruals and unrecognized tax benefits, which could materially and adversely affect our business, operating results, cash flows and financial condition.
+We have sales in approximately 150 countries and 42% of our revenue was generated outside the U.S. for the year ended December 31, 2025.
+Given the global nature of our business, a number of factors may increase our effective tax rates and tax expense, including: (i) the geographic mix of jurisdictions in which profits are earned and taxed; (ii) the statutory tax rates and tax laws in jurisdictions in which we conduct business; (iii) the resolution of tax issues arising from tax examinations by various tax authorities; and (iv) the valuation of our deferred tax assets and liabilities.
+Tax laws, regulations, and administrative practices in various jurisdictions may change, with or without notice, due to economic, political and other conditions.
+Significant judgment is required in evaluating and estimating our tax provisions and accruals.
+We continue to monitor the developments and tax implications concerning changes in the global tax environment, including global minimum taxes.
+We will continue to monitor countries' pending legislation and guidance and evaluate the potential impacts on our business in future periods.
+Our businesses are regularly examined by various tax authorities worldwide.
+For example, following an examination regarding aspects of the 2013 reorganization of our European business, the Swedish tax authority issued a tax assessment to Xylem's Swedish subsidiary in 2019, which we are appealing as further described in Note 7, "Income Taxes."
+This and other examinations can result in increased tax assessments, and settlement or litigation outcomes that could be unfavorable to Xylem.
+We regularly assess the likelihood of favorable or unfavorable outcomes resulting from these examinations to determine the adequacy of our provision for income taxes, including unrecognized tax benefits; however, unanticipated audit or litigation developments could materially and adversely affect us.
+Although we believe our tax estimates and accruals are reasonable, final determinations may differ materially from our historical income tax provisions, accruals and unrecognized tax benefits, which could materially and adversely affect our business, operating results, cash flows and financial condition.

 Tech & Innovation